Screen Reader Access

 Introduction & Overview

 Mass spectrometry (MS) is a powerful analytical technique that is used to determine the molecular mass of molecules by measuring the mass-to-charge (m/z) ratio of respective ions.
-The MS principle consists of ionizing neutral molecules to generate charged molecules or fragment ions which are further separated according to their m/z values and finally detected.
-The application of mass spectrometry to drugs, synthetic organic molecules, active pharmaceutical ingredients (APIs), natural products, peptides, proteins, carbohydrates, nucleic acids etc are well known.
+The MS principle consists of ionizing neutral molecules to generate charged molecules or fragment ions, which are further separated according to their m/z values and finally detected.
+The application of mass spectrometry to drugs, synthetic organic molecules, active pharmaceutical ingredients (APIs), natural products, peptides, proteins, carbohydrates, nucleic acids, etc. is well known.

-The hyphenation of liquid chromatography (LC), photodiode-array UV-Vis detector with the atmospheric pressure ionization mass spectrometry (APIMS) has proven to be an efficient on-line system for establishing the identity of organic compounds in any given test samples.
-Broad range of molecules such as volatile, non-volatile, ionic, etc. can be analyzed at the expense of very low amount of sample.
-High resolution mass spectrometer with tandem mass spectrometric (MS/MS) analysis is proficient to identify unknown compounds, to quantify known compounds and to elucidate the structure of molecules.
-Mass Spectrometry Facility at CDRI consists of state-of-the-art mass spectrometers that include ESI/APCI quad, ESI/APCI ion trap and Orbitrap MS.
+The hyphenation of liquid chromatography (LC), a photodiode-array UV-Vis detector, and atmospheric pressure ionization mass spectrometry (APIMS) have proven to be an efficient online system for establishing the identity of organic compounds in any given test sample.
+A broad range of molecules, such as volatile, non-volatile, ionic, etc., can be analyzed at the expense of a very small sample.
+A high-resolution mass spectrometer with tandem mass spectrometric (MS/MS) analysis is proficient in identifying unknown compounds, quantifying known compounds, and elucidating the structure of molecules.
+The mass spectrometry facility at CDRI consists of state-of-the-art mass spectrometers.

 Capabilities, expertise and services offered